crossbario/crossbar-fabric-docs/README.md

 When the node is started the first time, a new node public/private key pair is generated.
 Further, the node will first need to be paired with CFC.

+### Pairing a node

-To do that, start cbsh, and enter
+To pair a CF node to a management realm, start cbsh and enter

     pair node my-realm-1 78aaf7... my-node-1